sriram07ms-collab/MutualFund-Facts-Assistant/BACKEND_DEPLOY_QUICK.md

    - API endpoint: `https://your-project.vercel.app/api/query`

 2. **Update Frontend (Optional)**
-   - The frontend already has a default Vercel URL
+   - The GitHub Pages frontend already points to the Vercel backend
-   - Or update `docs/index.html` with your specific URL
-   - The API selector in the frontend will let you choose the endpoint
+   - Update `docs/index.html` only if you want to use a different API URL

 ### Step 3: Test

 1. **Visit Your GitHub Pages Site**
    - https://sriram07ms-collab.github.io/MutualFund-Facts-Assistant/

-2. **Select API Endpoint**
-   - Use the dropdown to select your Vercel deployment
-   - Or it will use the default

-3. **Test the Chat**
+2. **Test the Chat**
    - Ask a question
    - Verify it works!